Community provides new mattress after air mattress shot while teen was asleep

 ROCHESTER, N.Y.
-(WROC) – After a house in Rochester was struck by gunfire early Friday morning on Maria Street, the Rochester Police Department and multiple businesses in the Rochester area teamed up to provide a new mattress to a family after the air mattress a teen was sleeping on was struck by one of those bullets.
+(WROC) – After a house in Rochester was struck by gunfire early Friday morning on Maria Street, the Rochester Police Department and multiple businesses in the Rochester area teamed up to provide a new mattress to the family.

+A teen was sleeping on an air mattress during the shooting.
+The mattress was struck by one of the bullets.

 The RPD says the house was struck multiple times shortly before 5 a.m.